 For companies, liquidation proceedings can also be used as an alternative for bankruptcy proceedings, even if the estate is deficient.
 It requires however a (tacit) approval of the main creditors.
 Liquidation proceedings can be opened following a decision of the shareholders to wind up the company, following a court winding-up order or by operation of law.

 An insolvent business can also still file for reorganisation proceedings.
 This is discussed below (see question 8 to 11).

 How do creditors and other stakeholders rank on an insolvency of a debtor?
 Do any stakeholders enjoy particular priority (e.g. employees, pension liabilities)?
 Could the claims of any class of creditor be subordinated (e.g. equitable subordination)?

-There are 3 categories of creditors in the bankrupt estate (in order of priority):
+The second group of creditors in the bankrupt estate consists of three subcategories (in order of priority):

-If the proceeds of enforcement of the secured assets prove to be insufficient to repay the claims of the specific preferred creditors, then these creditors become unsecured creditors in respect of the balance of their claim.
-Unsecured creditors will then rank behind the general preferred creditors.
+If the proceeds of enforcement of the secured assets prove to be insufficient to repay the claims of the preferred creditors, those creditors become unsecured creditors in respect of the balance of their claim.

 The concept of equitable subordination is not known under Belgian law.

 Can a debtor’s pre-insolvency transactions be challenged?
 If so, by whom, when and on what grounds?
 What is the effect of a successful challenge and how are the rights of third parties impacted?